omerkokcam/Content-Management-System-in-Laravel/README.md

 #LaravelCms
-The project is created to learn Laravel MVC Structure and also to learn how to run a laravel project.
+The project is created to learn Laravel MVC Structure and also to learn how to run a laravel project at 2019.